Thanks to PurseMonger and her amazing Beta reader skills!

 "No, we just ran into some difficulties on our way."

 "Uh-huh," Toph said before she walked to Katara and placed an arm around her shoulders.
 "See, Sugar Queen.
-I told you Lord Sparky here was going to make it, so all that concern and sadness of yours was all in vain."
+I told you Lord Sparky here was going to make it, so all that mopping of yours was for nothing."
 She sighed deeply as if she felt some sympathy for the waterbender.

-Katara blushed when Zuko turned to stare at her with bright eyes.
+Katara blushed when Zuko turned to stare at her with gleaming eyes.

 She was saved from further embarrassment when her grandmother finally reached them with Suki, who greeted Zuko and Ursa happily, expressing how glad she was they had made it to her wedding.

 Kanna stood silently to the side with a pensive look on her old and wise face.
 As soon as she spotted the tall young man, who was obviously Fire Nation, she never took her calculating eyes off him.
-She regarded him carefully from the way he held himself with, to how he kept his mother close to him, to the friendly yet aloof way he interacted with his friends, but most importantly, she observed with interest the way the young man seemed to hover around her granddaughter in a discreet way.
+She regarded him carefully, from the way he held himself, to how he kept his mother close to him, to the friendly yet aloof way he interacted with his friends.
+But most importantly, she observed, with great interest, the way the young man seemed to hover around her granddaughter in a discreet way.

-Zuko watched with veiled interest as his Southern friend fussed over his pregnant, future wife.
+Zuko watched with veiled interest as Sokka fussed over his pregnant, future wife.
 He subtly glanced at Katara—who was still standing beside him, rolling her eyes at her brother—and he could not stop the image of himself in Sokka's place fussing over a rounded belly Katara, her blue eyes shining brightly.
-He had to admit that he did enjoy such a scene, or better yet, wished that such a scene could become true.
+He had to admit that he enjoyed the idea and wished that such a scene could become true.

-Catching the adoring and longing look the firebender quickly threw at Katara, Kanna immediately knew that the young Fire Lord—whose cold and reserved personality preceded him— was indeed in love with her granddaughter.
+Catching the adoring and longing look the firebender quickly threw at Katara, Kanna immediately knew that the young Fire Lord—whose cold and reserved personality preceded him—was indeed in love with her granddaughter.
 Not infatuated, but truly in love.
 Even so, that did not automatically gain her trust and acceptance, nor even her blessing.
-No, first he had to prove himself the honorable and great man everybody seemed to make him out as.
+No, first he had to prove himself the honorable, great man everybody seemed to make him out as.

-Zuko watched as Katara moved away from his side and made her way to a short and plump elderly lady with deep wrinkles on her tanned face, a grayish braid over one shoulder, and thin lips on a blank face, staring at him with intense light-blue eyes.
+Zuko watched as Katara moved away from his side and made her way to a short, plump elderly woman with deep wrinkles on her tanned face, a grayish braid over one shoulder, and thin lips on a blank face, staring at him with intense light-blue eyes.